 ALL RIGHTS RESERVED.
 This manuscript or any part thereof is not to be copied in any form without written permission of the author or his agent.
+Nope, as I am beginning to add on all my title pages, even here with my most promising play/screenplay, use it if you want.
+I'm getting ready to wrap.
+July 29, 2015.

 © Robert Locke Aug.
-27, 2006 rev. 2013

-TITLES BEGIN IN BLACK over the MUSIC of "Silent Night".
+27, 2006 rev. 2013 TITLES BEGIN IN BLACK over the MUSIC of "Silent Night".